Pseudoliparis swirei

 This pale, tadpole-like fish reaches up to 28.8 cm in standard length and 160 g in weight.
 It is apparently the top predator along certain stretches of the Mariana Trench, feeding on tiny crustaceans in a deep-water habitat with few larger predators.
 Pseudoliparis swirei are abundant in their deep-sea habitat and lay relatively large eggs that are almost 1 cm in diameter.

 Discovery

-The first specimens of this species were caught during the expedition of the research vessel Falkor.
+The first specimens of this species were caught in 2014 during an expedition of the research vessel Falkor.
 To catch the fish, deep-water traps designed to minimize the damage to the caught fish during the ascent were used.
 Mackerel was used as bait.
 Findings of hadal fish are limited, as the trawl catch method used for catching causes them to end up in very low quantities and poor condition.
 The first representative of this species was caught on November 15, 2014.
 In the next 10 days another 35 were caught.
-Another representative of this species was caught on January 29, 2017, during the expedition of the research ship Shinyo-maru.
+Another was caught on January 29, 2017, during the expedition of the research ship Shinyo-maru.
 The holotype of the species is the immature specimen USNM 438975 / HADES 200060, caught on November 21, 2014, at a depth of 7949 m.